KAGRA: Development and construction

 Two prototype detectors were constructed to develop the technologies needed for KAGRA.
-The first, TAMA 300, was located in Mitaka, Tokyo and operated 1998-2008, demonstrating the feasibility of KAGRA.
+The first, TAMA 300, was located in Mitaka, Tokyo and operated from 1998 to 2008, demonstrating the feasibility of KAGRA.
 The second, CLIO, started operating in 2006 underground near the KAGRA site.
 It was used to develop cryogenic technologies for KAGRA.

 The detector is housed in a pair of 3 km-long arm tunnels meeting at a 90° angle in the horizontal plane, located more than 200 m underground.
 The excavation phase of tunnels was started in May 2012 and was completed on 31 March 2014.

 The construction of KAGRA was completed 4 October 2019, with the construction taking nine years.
 However, further technical adjustments were needed before it could start observations.
 The "baseline" planned cryogenic operation ("bKAGRA") was planned to follow in 2020.

 Operational history

 After the initial adjustment operations, the first observation run started on 25 February 2020.
 Because of COVID-19, the observation run was ended 21 April 2020.
 The sensitivity during this run was only 660 kpc (binary neutron star inspiral range).
 This is less than 1% the sensitivity of LIGO during the same run, and around 10% of KAGRA's expected sensitivity for the run.
-Upgrades to improve the sensitivity are ongoing between runs.

-The first detections were made in collaboration with LIGO and Virgo and were reported 11 November 2021.
+Although the sensitivity has not reached the planned 25-130 Mpc level for the O4 observing run, KAGRA joined O4b on 25 May 2023 with a sensitivity of 1 Mpc.

+Aftermath of 2024 Noto earthquake

+The 2024 Noto earthquake on 1 January 2024, whose epicenter was about 120 km from KAGRA, damaged 9 of 20 of KAGRA's mirror suspension systems.